David Ezra Okonşar: Biography

 At the end of his piano studies, Okonşar had the privilege of working with one of the greatest composers of Belgium: Madame Jacqueline Fontyn.
 He also studied with a pupil of Messiaen, Claude Ballif.
-In 1989 he obtained his degrees in Composition-Orchestration from the Royal Conservatory of Music of Brussels.
+In 1989, he obtained his degrees in Composition-Orchestration from the Royal Conservatory of Music of Brussels.

-Alexis Weissenberg, after listening to a recording by Okonşar invited him (on a scholarship) to study in Switzerland.
+Alexis Weissenberg, after listening to a recording by Okonşar, invited him to study in Switzerland on a scholarship.

-He endorsed the Belgian citizenship in 1992 but at the same time the president of Turkey Süleyman Demirel awarded him the title "State Artist of the Turkish Republic".
-Therefore, Okonşar settled in Turkey with his wife, the painter Lale Okonşar.
+Okonşar accepted Belgian citizenship in 1992, yet at the same time, the president of Turkey, Süleyman Demirel, awarded him the title "State Artist of the Turkish Republic," Okonşar settled in Turkey with his wife, the painter Lale Okonşar.

-Okonşar works now from Turkey on a busy schedule concertizing, composing, writing and teaching.
-He owns and manages a CD label exclusive to his own recordings, LMO-Records, and a publishing company "inventor-musicæ".
+Okonşar now resides in Turkey, working a busy schedule concertizing, composing, writing, and teaching.
+He owns and manages a CD label exclusive to his own recordings, LMO-Records, and a publishing company, Inventor-musicæ".

-In August 2014, he took the first name(s): David Ezra.
+In August 2014, Okonşar took the first names: David Ezra.

 Career

-His international career began with the first prize at the International Young Virtuoses Competition of Antwerp in 1982.
+Okonşar's international career began with the first prize at the International Young Virtuoses Competition of Antwerp in 1982.
 His orchestral début was the Third Concerto by Rachmaninoff performed at the deSingel (Internationale kunstencentrum deSingel) in Antwerp.
 His other prizes are: